IP3Semester3/ipsemester3_lobbyservice/readme.md

  */
 ````

+## Docker

+For docker we have two things that are used inside of this project.
+We have a single docker image called 'lobbyservice'.
+This is what the CI/CD checks and builds.
+But if you want to runt the program using docker you will need a database.
+To get this working you need to download the project go into the root of the project using your CMD and use `docker-compose -f docker-compose.yml up` to run the docker-compose.yml.
+This way you will create a docker compose with that pulls the project 'lobbyservice' project and the needed database with data.

 ## Database
 #### Lobby creation
-For the creation of the lobby's there is a MySQL database available we have included it as a .sql file.
-The only thing left to do
+For the creation of the lobby's there is a MySQL database available.
+This will be included in the project when you are using the docker compose version of the project as noted above.
+For testing of the project we used a localhost server with username: Root and no password.
+If you are using different credentials for your database be sure to edit the  application.properties and docker-compose.yml to your presonal credentials.
-when you initiated the file is to connect your database data in the system.
-To do this you will need to edit the application.properties file and
-insert your own database username and password.
-The database will connect to the system via a rest API.

 The moment that a lobby closed it will be deleted out of the database.
 This option will only be available when everyone has left
 the lobby.